linebender/rfcs/rfcs/0007-pass-spec.md

 For instance, when a widget is created, `WidgetPod` should call a method called `Widget::accepts_focus` on the widget.
 If so, it should add it to the set of widgets accepting focus.

-Then when the widget is deleted, it should be removed from that set.
+Then when the widget is deleted (or disabled), it should be removed from that set.

+How Masonry keeps track of which widgets accept focus is outside the scope of this RFC.

 ### Send lifecycle events directly from RenderRoot